Learn about even more business apps from the Clover App Market that can expand your Clover device’s capabilities and help you get paid and sell more.

 Every entrepreneur is always looking for ways to improve their bottom line.
-Both the handheld and countertop versions of Clover’s POS help them do just that, affordably enabling store and quick-service restaurant owners to accept various methods of payments and to stay on top of employee matters, among other business-related tasks.
+Both the handheld and countertop versions of Clover’s POS systems help them do just that, affordably enabling store and quick-service restaurant owners to accept various methods of payments and to stay on top of employee matters, among other business-related tasks.

 Now, these three apps make it even easier for Clover users to manage stock, generate reports, and sell their wares online.